bart747/mysite/content/blog/ui-coins.md

 <!--more-->

 By analogy, you can do something similar with interfaces.
-Font sizes attached to HTML tags – h1, h2, h3, p – are well known, trivial example.
+Font sizes attached to HTML tags — h1, h2, h3, p — are obvious example.

 Forms are more tricky.
 Sign-up and sign-in forms often look similar and appear in similar places.
 To create a useful contrasts we can give them different titles and labels.